 This is a poem I wrote shortly after her passing, along with a photo of my Mom in her younger years.
-(Click images to see larger.)

 During the long months before her passing, when visiting was not allowed, I purchased a Celtic harp and learned to play some melodies for my Mom during our video visits.
 I'd spend an hour most days playing for her, and doing some favorite sing-alongs.
 She had vascular dementia, but up to the end she still remembered me, and as is typical of people with dementia, songs and music.